FattiMei/2d-lbm-opengl/README.md

 ## Steps in development
  * Port the lbm computation to compute shaders (not fun)
- * OpenGL <-> OpenCL interop (or maybe SYCL, compute shaders are awful for porting stuff)
+ * OpenGL <-> OpenCL interop (no thank you)
+ * Experiment with different work group size to maximize performance
  * ImGui interactivity (paused until compute shaders are solved)
-   - start/stop the iterations
+   - start/stop the iterations (already implemented)
-   - reload the experiment
+   - reload the experiment (yes)
    - count the FPS